 Four folded units.
 Student: Julia Gilstrap

-In the second part, the students were asked to connect at least eight units of their paper folds.
+In the second part, the students were asked to connect at least eight units of their paper folds together.
 The goal was to generate somewhat seamless designs.
-Students were taught to connect the units by using ways to make the symmetric pattern in a plane, such as translation, rotation, reflection, glide-reflection.
+Students were taught to connect the units by using ways to make symmetric pattern in plane, such as translation, rotation, reflection, glide-reflection.
 They were also taught to use polyhedron geometry to connect the units into spherical volumes.
 They studied platonic solids such as icosahedron and dodecahedron, Archimedean solids such as cuboctahedron and rhombicuboctahedrons, as well as Catalan solids such as rhombic dodecahedron and rhombic triacontahedron.